EOSIO/eos/README.md

 * eos-walletd - EOS wallet
 * launcher - application for nodes network composing and deployment; [more on launcher](https://github.com/EOSIO/eos/blob/master/testnet.md)

-### Creating and launching a single-node testnet
+### Creating and launching a single-node testnet <a href="singlenode"></a>

 After successfully building the project, the `eosd` binary should be present in the `programs/eosd` directory.
-Go ahead and run `eosd` -- it will probably exit with an error, but if not, close it immediately with Ctrl-C. Note that `eosd` created a directory named `data-dir` containing the default configuration (`config.ini`) and some other internals.
+Go ahead and run `eosd` -- it will probably exit with an error, but if not, close it immediately with `Ctrl-C`.
+Note that `eosd` created a directory named `data-dir` containing the default configuration (`config.ini`) and some other internals.
 This default data storage path can be overridden by passing `--data-dir /path/to/data` to `eosd`.

 Edit the `config.ini` file, adding the following settings to the defaults already in place: